Big Guy, Big Personality, Big Flaws

 Thompson’s approach to revenue was piecemeal and ad hoc.
 He believed in happy endings, and was certain that if we could just get through this recession or that oil embargo, we would go back to being fat, happy Illinois again.
 He signed labor deals that would cost the state grievously in the long run.
 He liked to pose as “the taxpayers’ friend,” which in Illinois meant promising to never raise even necessary taxes; people remembered him for the promises, not for the fact that he never kept them, and that made him a more popular governor, if a lesser public figure.
 A soberly considered redesign of the whole revenue system would have been a legacy worth boasting about, but the example of Richard Ogilvie—another crime-busting Republican from Chicago but one whose advocacy of a new state income tax cost him a second term—was not one Thompson wanted to follow.

 Seldom mentioned in the many remembrances of JRT in print and on-line was his role as a “law-and-order” governor, which meant rewriting the law to impose order on unruly populations.
 One of his first priorities was passing stiffer mandatory sentences for certain crimes.
 He reinstated the death penalty and invented a new category of crime, the Class X felony, conviction for which led to minimum sentences and, for third-time offenders, imprisonment without possibility of parole.
 Thompson thus made the state a party to the neo-Jim Crow system meant to keep African American males under control, turning virtually all the young men in some Chicago neighborhoods into felons.
-He took little thought that the policy might not simply trade one problem for another one; it won him votes in the suburbs, but it cost billions in prison construction and destroyed any chance of a future for a whole generation of poor men of color.
+He gave little thought to the possibility that the policy might simply trade one problem for another one; it won him votes in the suburbs, but it cost billions in prison construction and destroyed any chance of a future for a whole generation of poor men of color.

 Grave misjudgments, but in spite of them Jim Thompson perhaps looks better now than then.
 Certainly, he was better at the job than most of the governors who followed him, but some of the praise lavished him his memory is misplaced.
 Illinois Republican Party Chairman Tim Schneider listed as his accomplishments sending a corrupt governor to jail, rebuilding the state's infrastructure, keeping the White Sox in Chicago, and presiding over a “healthy and prosperous Illinois."
 The White Sox “incentive” was a payoff to an extortionist, no governor can take credit (or blame) for the national economy, and jailing Kerner was an abomination, and in any event we send corrupt governors to jail all the time, with no effect on our public life except to sour voters on government and politics.
 He did do a lot of building, although we can argue about that a lot of it was unneeded; while the State of Illinois Center in Chicago was an admirable failure, the new tax-paid park for the White Sox was an outrage second only to the White Sox game-fixing scandal of 1919.